-The annual subscription tax is exempted in the case of institutional money market cash funds, special pension funds, exchange-traded funds, microfinance funds, and for retail funds investing in other Luxembourg funds which are already subject to a subscription tax.
+Furthermore, the annual subscription tax will be reduced to zero in the case of institutional money market cash funds, special pension funds, exchange-traded funds and microfinance funds, and for retail funds investing in other Luxembourg funds that are already subject to a subscription tax.
 These exemptions apply to the whole retail fund, the sub-fund or the class of shares qualifying for the exemption.